mrabelwahed/HelloFresh-Challenge/README.md

 ## Requirements

-* Implement the app in Java
+* The app should be implemented in Kotlin (preferred) or Java
-* The app needs to support API level 16 and onwards
+* The app needs to support API level 19 and onwards
 * All labels, variable names, and identifiers of any kind must be in English
 * Adding a description of your solution (in the PR or in the readme file) would help us to review your code faster
 * Don't use app development frameworks (like cordova or others), but feel free to use any third party libs that might save you time

 ##### Bonus points
-- Unit tests (You can use Java or Kotlin)
+- Unit tests (You can use Kotlin or Java)
-- UI tests (You can use Java or Kotlin)
+- UI tests (You can use Kotlin or Java)

 Good luck, and have fun!